 - Personal growth and on-going professional development: What might you identify as opportunities for personal growth as a community engagement professional in this particular area?
 What resources or strategies do you believe would serve to advance your learning and competence in this area?

-A full list of submission requirements for each micro-credential requirements can be found on the micro-credential pages on this site.
+A full list of submission requirements for each core competency area can be found on the individual credential page on this site.

 The application process

-Applications for micro-credentials are submitted through Campus Compact’s online application portal.
-You can access the application portal by clicking the “begin your application” button on any micro-credential page.
-You should begin your application when you intend to begin work toward the micro-credential.
+Applications for credentials are submitted through Campus Compact’s online application portal.
+You can access the application portal by clicking the “begin your application” button on any specific credential page.
+You should begin your application when you intend to begin work toward the credential.
 The application system will help you track your progress, understand requirements, and plan for submission.

-- Once submitted, your materials will be reviewed by a panel of experts in the field.
-These experts will determine whether or not you have demonstrated sufficient competency to earn the micro-credential.
+- Once you submit all requirements for the application, your materials will be reviewed by a panel of trained peer reviewers.
+These reviewers will utilize established rubrics to recommend whether or not you have demonstrated sufficient competency to earn the credential.

 - If your application is successful, you will receive a corresponding digital badge to be used on your LinkedIn profile, CV, or professional website.
 This way, you can publicly display your areas of expertise.
 If your application is not successful, you may continue to improve your knowledge in this area and apply again.

-- Ultimately, micro-credentials you earn can be applied toward earning full certification as a Campus Compact Community Engagement Professional.
+- Ultimately, the core competency credentials that you earn can be combined to achieve full certification as a Campus Compact Community Engagement Professional.

-Ultimately, the Community Engagement Professional Credentialing Program will consist of 15 micro-credentials across a range of competency areas.
-The full set will be released on a rolling basis over the coming months.
-The full list of micro-credentials can be found at the bottom of this page.
-Check below to see what micro-credentials are available now, and don’t forget to sign up for our mailing list to find out when new micro-credentials become available.
+The Community Engagement Professional Credentialing Program has identified 15 specific competency areas in which an individual may earn a credential.
+Eight of these credentials are now available to earn.
+The full set will be released, on a rolling basis, during 2021 and 2022.
+The full list of credentials can be found at the bottom of this page.
+Check below to see which credentials are available now, and don’t forget to sign up for our mailing list to find out when new credentials become available.

-How much will it cost to earn a micro-credential?
+How much does it cost to earn a credential?

-Each micro-credential application requires a $60 application fee.
-The fee helps to cover a small portion of the software and administrative costs Campus Compact is undertaking as a third party credentialer.
+Each core competency credential application requires a $60 application fee.
+The fee helps Campus Compact cover a small portion of the software, licensing, and administrative costs it incurs as an independent credentialer.

-Click on one of the micro-credential icons to learn more about the competency areas and submission requirements for that micro-credential and to begin your application.
+Click on one of the credential icons below to learn more about the competency area and submission requirements and to begin your application.